dxing97/subs2cia/README.md

   -i <input files> [<input files> ...], --inputs <input files> [<input files> ...]
                         Paths to input files or a single path to a directory of input files.
+  -si <index>, --subtitle-index <index>
+                        Force a certain subtitle stream to use.
+Takes precedence over --target-language option.If any input
+                        files are standalone subtitle files, they will be used first.
+Use --list-streams for a list of available streams and their indices.
+  -ai <index>, --audio-index <index>
+                        Force a certain subtitle audio to use.
+Takes precedence over --target-language option.If any input
+                        files are standalone audio files, they will be used first.
+Use --list-streams for a list of available streams and their indices.
   -b, --batch           If set, attempts to split input files into groups, one
                         output file per group.
 Groups are determined by file names.
 If two files share the same root name, such as